AI Video Unnatural Physics: Why Things Fall Wrong (and How to Fix It)

 # Good - implied physics via cuts

-1. Hand tilting kettle (no water visible in flow)
+1. Hand tilting kettle (no water visible in the flow)

-2. Cut to cup with water level high (already filled)
+2. Cut to a cup with the water level high (already filled)

-3. Add "water pouring" sound effect for sensory connection
+3. Add a "water pouring" sound effect for sensory connection

 # Bad - direct collision